Key takeaways:

 Retraining how the brain feels pain may sound like a far-fetched idea.
 But PRT therapists will help you do just that using five main tools:

-Education: You’ll learn how pain works and why some pain does not occur because of an injury or illness.
-It starts as a faulty signal in your brain.
+Education: You’ll learn how pain works and why some pain occurs because of a faulty signal in your brain.

-Understanding your pain: Your providers will help rule out body-based causes of pain (like injury) and learn more about your specific pain triggers and fears.
+Understanding your pain: Your therapists will help rule out body-based causes of pain (like injury) and learn more about your specific pain triggers and fears.

-Somatic tracking: Providers work with you to respond differently to sensations of pain and activities that cause pain using a series of techniques called “somatic tracking.”
+Somatic tracking: Therapists work with you to respond differently to sensations of pain using a series of techniques called “somatic tracking.”
 The goal is to help break the fear and avoidance cycle that strengthens brain-generated pain.

 Lowering overall stress: Your PRT therapist will also help you lower your overall stress and anxiety levels that can sometimes make your pain worse.